 Lindy holds the strong belief that by continuing to challenge processes expectations and perceived boundaries, the University community and partners can continue to push for innovation and change though education.

 Curator 2011 to present.
 This collection of embroidered items ranging from 17th to 20th century was originally part of a larger collection set up by J&P Coats yarn manufacturer in 1934 as a handling teaching collection.

-Activities: As curator of the ECA embroidery collection I am currently engaged in researching the Needlework Development Scheme (1934-1961).
-The Challenge Investment fund is enabling the gathering of oral histories across the UK to compliment the sample and archival materials collection both here in ECA and nationally.
+2013 Challenge Investment fund enabled the gathering of oral histories across the UK of people who had worked for or been associated with the scheme, complimenting the sample and archival materials collection both here in ECA and nationally.